 Paid marketing is the key to success (especially on Android, it’s harder on iOS since the introduction of ATT).
 And don’t forget to always communicate the value of your app and your paid plan(s) to users.
 People pay for value, make sure they get it.

 If you would like to learn more about long-term retention and engagement, make sure to check out our guide to mastering mobile app retention.

 Switching to a subscription model

 And finally, launching a subscription app is one thing, but transitioning to a paid model is a different story.
 So, prepare yourself for a potential backlash from existing users and for the fact that you might inevitably lose some of them.
-(We told you that getting in-app subscription right in no easy task.
-Sacrfices must be made. 😃)
+(We told you that getting in-app subscriptions right was no easy task.
+Sacrifices must be made. 😃)